 Perfectly seasoned lamb meatballs nuzzled in lemony, buttery Greek Orzo topped with fresh dill, and olives.
 This one-pot meal is beyond delicious and is perfect for a flavorful mid-week meal!

 I love a good one-pot meal.
-It’s easier, fewer dishes, which means less cleanup and more time enjoying my meal instead of preparing it!
+It’s easier, with fewer dishes, which means less cleanup and more time enjoying my meal instead of preparing it!
 This dish comes together perfectly in less than 45 minutes.
-It is perfect to spice up your mid-week meal routine.
+It is perfect to spice up your typical meal routine.

 The flavors are rich and zesty.
 The lamb meatballs are lightly seasoned with garlic, cumin, and parsley, which pairs perfectly with the lemony, buttery orzo cooked with a greek olive medley.
 Each bite is such a treat!

 So, let’s jump into this recipe!